 Energiekontor has always emphasised the importance of its regional approach.
 This allows close collaboration with local authorities and regions as well as a bespoke regional approach with a high level of local acceptance.
 At the same time, it generates a competitive advantage in each region and accelerates project development.
 In terms of organisation, the regional approach is implemented by local Energiekontor teams with far-reaching discretionary powers.
 This principle shall be further intensified by increasing the number of regions, in which Energiekontor is active, both in Germany and abroad.

-In the Netherlands, the Company is developing onshore wind farms, while the focus in France and the US will initially be on solar energy.
-Having acquired sites in all of these three countries, Energiekontor has made good progress in project development, especially in the Netherlands and the US.
+The focus in France and the US will initially be on solar energy.
+Having acquired sites in these countries, Energiekontor has made good progress in project development, especially in the US.
 Sites have been secured and own offices opened in both of these countries, where project development will be coordinated and driven forward by newly employed native speakers in designated local companies.

 As a pioneer, Energiekontor wants to actively shape the transition to 100% renewables.
 It also wants to be one of the first companies to realise wind farms and solar parks at actual market prices in direct competition with the conventional energy sector.
 This will safeguard the Company’s competitive position in an increasingly market-oriented environment.

 For this purpose, Energiekontor has developed various measures over recent years to enhance economic efficiency when planning, building and operating wind farms and solar parks as well as measures to optimise the processes along the entire value chain.
 Examples include technical innovations, such as rotor blade extension, optimising the supply chain, useful life and financing as well as constant improvements to internal processes and structure.
 These measures have three objectives: